boldbi/bold-bi-docs/docs/application-startup/latest.md

-> **NOTE:** To connect to a PostgreSQL database, you need to install PostgreSQL client library while installing the Bold BI Enterprise edition.
+> **NOTE:** To connect to a PostgreSQL database, you need to install the PostgreSQL client library while installing the Bold BI Enterprise edition.
 Learn more [here](/deploying-bold-bi/deploying-in-windows/installation-and-deployment/#client-libraries).

 After clicking Next, the application will register and validate the site information.
-Once the process is completed, you can able to
+Once the process is completed, you will be able to:
 * Manage sites – where you can manage the permissions for the sites you have created.
 * Go to Dashboards - where you can create, edit, update the dashboards and so on.